WASHINGTON STATE

 IT'S TIME TO CELEBRATE!

-Each week, we’ll share with you a curated list of events that represent moments in Washington state where people have exercised, protected, or fought for their rights to “Life, Liberty, and the Pursuit of Happiness.”
+Each week, we’ll share a curated list of events that represent moments in Washington state where people have exercised, protected, or fought for their rights to “Life, Liberty, and the Pursuit of Happiness.”

 This video explores how geography and place shape Washington communities and stories, giving Washingtonians a shared sense of identity and community.